rtk-rnjn/Parrot/privacy policy.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective till April 2022
+This policy is effective till July 2022

 ### Contact Us